Election analysis: Germany votes for change – DW – 02/24/2025

 The celebrations at party headquarters were muted, however.
 The conservatives had expected a much better result: "30% plus X," as they said on the campaign trail.

 In the end, they secured about 28% of the vote — not enough to govern alone under Germany's electoral system.
-The CDU/CSU needs to find coalition partners to form the required majority.
+The CDU/CSU will need to find coalition partners to form the required majority.

+Looking purely at the numbers, the second-place Alternative for Germany (AfD) could be an option.
+One in five German voters chose the populist party, parts of which are considered right-wing extremist.

 However, during the election campaign, the CDU/CSU categorically ruled out forming a coalition government with the AfD.
-"We have fundamental differences of opinion, for example in foreign policy, in security policy, in many other areas, on the topics of Europe, NATO and the Euro currency," reiterated Friedrich Merz on election night.
-"You can hold out your hand as much as you like," he told Weidel, who in turn threatened that, as the largest opposition force, the AfD would put pressure on the government: "We will hound the others, so they make sensible policies for our country," Weidel said.
+"We have fundamental differences of opinion, for example in foreign policy, in security policy, in many other areas, on the topics of Europe, NATO and the euro currency," reiterated Merz on Sunday.

+"You can hold out your hand as much as you like," he told Weidel, who in turn threatened that, as the largest opposition force, the AfD would put pressure on the government.
+"We will hound the others, so they make sensible policies for our country," she said.

 Scholz is the only German chancellor not to be reelected in the past five decades.
-His coalition of the SPD, Greens, and neoliberal Free Democrats (FDP) had ruled for less than 3 years when it collapsed in early November 2024 over budget disputes.
-He has already announced that he does not want a ministerial role if the SPD is part of the new government.
+His coalition of the SPD, Greens and neoliberal Free Democrats (FDP) had ruled for less than three years when it collapsed in early November 2024 over budget disputes.
+Scholz has already announced that he does not want a ministerial role if the SPD is part of the new government.

-It was not only the SPD that was punished by voters now.
+It wasn't only the SPD that was punished by voters.
 The FDP lost drastically, failing to clear the so-called "5% hurdle" of voter support — meaning they will not be represented in the next Bundestag parliament.
 FDP leader Christian Lindner announced his retirement from politics following the defeat.

 The Union had already ruled out a coalition with the socialist Left Party .
 After the Sahra Wagenknecht Alliance (BSW)split from the Left in early 2024, support for the Left Party had dwindled to 3 % in the polls.
-However, the Left Party made an unexpected comeback; with more than 8% of the vote, it was the surprise winner among the smaller parties.
+However, the Left Party made an unexpected comeback on Sunday; with more than 8% of the vote, it was the surprise winner among the smaller parties.

 No matter how complicated the coalition negotiations become, Germany's future government faces enormous challenges.
-In view of the many pressing issues, the process of forming a government must be quick, said Friedrich Merz on the evening of his election victory.
-"The world is not waiting for us, nor is it waiting for lengthy coalition talks and negotiations."
+In view of the many pressing issues, the process of forming a government must be quick, said Merz on the evening of his election victory.
+"The world is not waiting for us, nor is it waiting for lengthy coalition talks and negotiations," he said.

 Germany must quickly become ready for action again, "so we can again be present in Europe and the world perceives that Germany is governed reliably."
 According to the CDU, this could be more successful if the coalition agreement were designed more like a "framework" rather than hashed out in detail.

-CDU chancellor candidate Friedrich Merz favors economic growth and calls for cuts to social services.
+Merz favors economic growth, and has called for cuts to social services.
 The biggest challenge for the new government is financing its future budgets.
 Tax revenue is no longer enough to pay for all upcoming government tasks.
 Growing military spending, restoring broken infrastructure, transforming the country to be climate friendly — all of this will gobble up billions of euros.
 This comes at a time when Germany is in the midst of its biggest economic crisis since reunification in 1990.

 This federal election was the first since Russia's major offensive against Ukraine on February 24, 2022.
 Since then, the German government has allocated about €28 billion ($29 billion) to military support for Ukraine.
-This made Germany the second biggest supporter of the Kyiv government after the US.
+This has made Germany the second-biggest supporter of the Kyiv government after the US.

-Conditions have changed since US President Donald Trump took office: The new US government has turned its back on Europe.
+But conditions have changed since US President Donald Trump took office for a second time in January, and the new US government has turned its back on Europe.
 Further help for Ukraine is primarily a job for the Europeans, according to Washington.
 From now on, Europe must also take greater responsibility for its own defense capability.

 International expectations for Germany